Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.mi
 ```

 The mile, a US customary unit of length defined as 1760 yd.

-Dimension: `Unitful.𝐋`.

-See Also: `Unitful.yd`.

 #### Mil